obycode/nft-use-case/README.md

 Then, publish the layer 2 contracts.
 Note, it might take a minute for the subnet node to start accepting transactions, so these commands could fail if you send them too early (but you can always re-try when the node is ready).
+It should work if the transaction is sent after the first `block-commit` is in an anchor block.
 These transactions are called by the principal `USER_ADDR`.

 ```
 node ./publish_tx.js simple-nft-l2 ../contracts-l2/simple-nft-l2.clar 2 0